hacwa/terraform-aws-glue-stack/README.md

 }
 ```

-Once verified, start the job with:
+Once the job appears, start it manually:

 ```powershell
 $PROJECT = "timeywimey20250621"